Helping you navigate through life’s challenges.

 Sarah Young is a Masters-Level, Registered Social Worker & Psychotherapist.
 She also the Clinic Manager of Think Waterloo Psychology.

-***Virtual Services available for individuals in Ontario during COVID-19 pandemic***
+***Some clients may be seen in person.
+Virtual Services also available for individuals across Ontario during COVID-19 pandemic***

 Reception Services: Mon – Thurs (9:00 AM to 1:00PM)